 - KBR acknowledges its corporate responsibility to respect human rights as delineated in the United Nations Guiding Principles on Business and Human Rights and in its Global Human Rights policy.
 KBR has adopted Human Rights as part of its Governance Corporate Pillar in its sustainability platform.
 KBR further recognises that modern slavery is a heinous crime that affects communities and individuals across the globe. - KBR has existing policies and procedures in relation to Human Rights that include acknowledgement of the principles contained in the United Nations Universal Declaration of Human Rights.
-In 2022, KBR updated its Global Human Rights policy, which sets forth KBR's commitment to ensure its operations and supply chain are free from modern slavery, human trafficking and forced labour, and its commitment that the Company, its subsidiaries, its employees, its suppliers, and its partners will comply with all applicable laws. - KBR's Code of Business Conduct and Global Human Rights policy recognise promoting human rights as its corporate responsibility and requires all of its employees to adhere to the Code of Business Conduct.
+KBR's Global Human Rights policy, sets forth KBR's commitment to ensure its operations and supply chain are free from modern slavery, human trafficking and forced labour, and its commitment that the Company, its subsidiaries, employees, its suppliers, and its partners will comply with all applicable laws. - KBR is committed to the fair treatment and protection of migrant workers in accordance with the Dhaka Principles for Migration with Dignity.
+Furthermore, KBR expects its subcontractors, suppliers and business partners to enact and enforce similar migrant worker policies and protections. - KBR's Code of Business Conduct revised in April 2023, recognises that promoting human rights is a corporate responsibility and requires all of its employees to adhere to the Code of Business Conduct.
 All employees are required to complete annual Ethics training, which also includes training regarding human rights.

 Additionally, a large portion of the workforce is also required to complete separate CTIPS training on certain U.S. Department of Defense contracts.